The Rat Snake Is More Essential Than You Realize

 "New World" rat snakes dwell in North America, where they're distributed from coast to coast, and from Mexico to Canada.
 Commonly sighted in barns, the reptiles can grow rather large: An eastern rat snake (Pantherophis alleghaniensis) measuring around 8.4 feet (2.6 meters) long was once documented in Massachusetts.

-Not to be outdone, the Oriental rat snake (Ptyas mucosa) of southern Asia grows up to 9.8 feet (3 meters) in length.
+The Oriental rat snake (Ptyas mucosa) of southern Asia grows up to 6.6 feet (2 meters) in length (although rarely they can be much larger).
 Also called the dhaman, it's one of the better-known "Old World" rat snakes.

 Advertisement